domerin0/seq2seq-chatbot/README.md

 luarocks install cunn
 luarocks install cutorch
 ```
-Or is you prefer AMD,
+Or if you prefer AMD,

 ```bash
 luarocks install clnn